Boundary Issues

 If a patient approaches you:

-• Document what has happened in the patient’s medical record, remembering that it may be accessed by third parties or you may need to rely on it (e.g., before the Medical Board or in a court case) if a complaint is made against you.
+- Document what has happened in the patient’s medical record, remembering that it may be accessed by third parties or you may need to rely on it (for example, before the Medical Board or in a court case) if a complaint is made against you.

 Patients may develop feelings of resentment if their advances are rejected.
 It may be helpful to reinforce that this is a professional issue – consider referring the patient to a colleague who can explain impartially why professional boundaries are essential in doctor-patient relationships.

-Be especially careful of the patient who tries to seduce you.
-Considering yourself the victim is no defence.
-You are expected to refuse the approaches of a patient.
-This extends to the parent of a young child who is a patient.
+Be particularly cautious of any patient who attempts to initiate an inappropriate relationship.
+Viewing yourself as the victim is not a defence.
+You are expected to refuse the advances of a patient.
+This extends to the parent of a child who is a patient.

 Declining a patient’s approach may mean you also need to end the therapeutic relationship.
 This may not always be necessary but consider whether it would be in the patient’s best interests to transfer their care to a colleague.
 For more information please see Avant’s factsheet – How to end the doctor-patient relationship.